Select Harvests: Orchards

 The company orchards are based in Robinvale (Northern Victoria), the Riverina, Hillston, and near Griffith in New South Wales, Paringa, South Australia and Loxton, South Australia.
 In 2014 the company purchased the Amaroo property in Renmark South Australia, which at the time was the largest independent almond orchard in Australia.

 In 2008, Select Harvests secured 4,300 acres on the Dandaragan Plateau in Western Australia.
 In early 2013, Select Harvests decided to exit the Dandaragan Almond project, placing its immature orchards, water rights and associated irrigation infrastructure on market for sale.
 In December 2015, Select Harvests announced that it would sell its WA orchards and land to an unnamed private Australian business for A$9.5 million after almost A$60 million of write-downs.

 Select Harvests is one of Australia's largest almond exporters and has continued to expand in the fast-growing markets of India and China, as well as established routes to markets in Asia, Europe and the Middle East.

 Processing

-Select Harvests has significant almond processing capability which is delivered through its two almonds processing plants, both located in Victoria, Australia.
+Select Harvests has a state-of-the-art almond processing facility in Wemen Victoria, Australia.
+Located on the Murray River 400kms northwest of Melbourne.

-Thomastown

-The first plant is located in Thomastown, Victoria.
-Since 2002 it has also been the location of the Select Harvests head office.
-The site consists of corporate offices, a production facility, laboratory and warehouse; it employs around 54 permanent staff, and 70–140 seasonal production staff.
-The plant annually produces approximately 13,000 metric tonnes of a range of packaged nuts and associated products.

-Carina West